 DIY Old World Mud Room Supplies + Materials

 For this project, we had to replenish our stashes of both supplies and materials a little more than usual since we used up our stashes on the last few projects in our old house and the first few in this house.
-Even in the case where we purchased an entire package of something only to use one or two items, I’m counting it in the total cost – if I count items from the stash as ‘free’ in other projects, I’ve got to count them somewhere.
+Even in the case where we purchased an entire package of something only to use one or two items, I’m counting it in the total cost – if I usually consider items from the stash as ‘free’ in other projects, I’ve got to count them somewhere.

 This section contains affiliate links.
 If you purchase an item linked here, you pay nothing extra, but Homespun by Laura receives a VERY small commission to fund future blog projects.
 Thank you for your support!